George Gross (journalist)

-George Gross, O.Ont (born Juraj Gross; January 23, 1923 – March 21, 2008) was a Slovak-born Canadian sports journalist and soccer executive.
+George Gross O.Ont (born Juraj Gross; January 23, 1923 – March 21, 2008) was a Slovak-born Canadian sports journalist and soccer executive.
 He worked for several newspapers, most notably the Toronto Sun.
 He was a co-founder of the Eastern Canada Professional Soccer League.

-Early life
+Early life and defection

 Gross was born in Bratislava, Slovakia in January 1923.
-As a journalist in Bratislava, he had been jailed by the post-Second World War communist regime in Czechoslovakia for his political views.
+As a journalist in Bratislava, he had been jailed by the post-Second World War Communist regime in Czechoslovakia for his political views.
 He eventually escaped from Austria by rowing, or swimming, across the Danube River.
-Upon arriving in Canada, he earned a position as a farm hand but was unable to work the Cultivator.
+Upon arriving in Canada, he earned a position as a farm hand but was unable to work the cultivator.

+Following the conclusion of World War II, Gross worked as a young political and sports writer in Bratislava.
+His published criticisms of the rising communist regime led to a brief period of imprisonment.

+In 1949, Gross and a companion orchestrated an escape from Czechoslovakia by posing as local kayakers out for a routine training run on the Danube River, successfully rowing across the border into Austria.
+He arrived in Canada in 1950 with minimal English skills and $4.50 to his name, initially taking jobs as a farmhand and construction worker while self-teaching the language.